SecUSo/privacy-friendly-finance-manager/README.md

 ﻿# Privacy Friendly Finance Manager

 This application contains the basic design of a Privacy Friendly App without any other functionality.
 It includes a Navigation Drawer, examples for buttons, a help page and the about page.
 It further shows an example of the main menu for a Privacy Friendly Game App.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+This app belongs to the group of Privacy Friendly Apps developed by the Karlsruher Institute for Technology (KIT).

 ## Motivation